-- an ip-address (in dotted-decimal notation)

-- an ip-prefix (in the '/'-notation)

-- A key\id, as defined by the key statement
+- A key_id, as defined by the key statement

 - the name of an address match list previously defined with the acl statement

-- or, another address\match\list.
+- or, another address_match_list.

 Elements can be negated with a leading exclamation mark ("!"), and the match list names any, none, localhost and localnets are predefined.
 More information on those names can be found in the description of the acl statement.